surkovich/allm-challenge/readme.md

       - net.allm.challenge.controller.impl - implementation of controllers, depends on its api and core Having above described structure means that no dependency on implementation module accepted, except for root assembling module
 - Division between service and repository layer is a bit controversial and a matter of discussion.
-Though generally I tried to write service layer, so it look independent of particular database storage/framework choice etc.
+Though generally I tried to write service layer independent of particular database storage/framework choice etc.
 - Service layer looks too simple in this case.
-Generally I left space for, i.e., integrations with hospitals etc.
+Generally I left space for, i.e., integrations with hospitals, etc.
 - Also, currently there is no specific errors processing.
 If it is error in logic (i.e., exceeded limit of upcoming visits for patient) - it should be located in the service-impl layer
 - I have added dateTime field to appointment database, though in real life there should be time slots,